 Blackstrap molasses is a nutritious byproduct of sugarcane production.

 Unlike refined sugar, it’s naturally rich in antioxidants, iron, calcium, magnesium, potassium, phosphorus, and vitamin B6.

 As such, it may relieve constipation, help treat anemia, and support bone and hair health.

-All the same, numerous other health claims aren’t backed by science, and more research is needed in general.
-If you’re interested in using blackstrap molasses to treat a health condition, it’s best to first consult your doctor.
+All the same, numerous other health claims about blackstrap molasses aren’t backed by science, and more research is needed in general.
+If you’re interested in using blackstrap molasses to treat a health condition, it’s best to first consult a healthcare professional.

 Just one thing

-Try this today: Blackstrap molasses’ thick consistency and bitter flavor make it difficult to eat by the spoonful.
+Try this today: The thick consistency and bitter flavor of blackstrap molasses make it difficult to eat by the spoonful.
 However, you can enjoy its benefits by adding it to baked goods, smoothies, sauces, and dressings.